 Forge an initial contact with your prospects

 Approach your prospects and start building a repertoire with them.
-You could use either email marketing or personalized call outreach for this purpose.
+You could use either email marketing, WhatsApp API or personalized call outreach for this purpose.
 While email marketing for lead generation is a leading way for B2B businesses, cold calls are also great for doing the trick.

 Contacting your prospects via email

 To analyze and optimize your emails outreach campaign, use the best of sales intelligence data and technographics to find out the email campaign open rate and reply rate and how to improve upon them.
-For calls, use call automation and call reporting to make the best out of them.
+For calls, use call automation call center management software and call reporting to make the best out of them.